munnurumahesh03-coder/machine-learning-for-classification/README.md

 The grand objective was to master and compare a wide range of classification algorithms on a difficult, imbalanced dataset.
 The project was divided into two main phases:

 1.  **The Gauntlet:** Systematically train, tune, and evaluate a wide range of classification models to create a definitive performance leaderboard.
-2.  **The Grand Finale:** Combine the best and most diverse models from the gauntlet into a single, superior `StackingClassifier` to test the "wisdom of the crowd" hypothesis and push the limits of predictive performance through advanced ensembling.
+2.  **The Grand Finale:** Combine the best and most diverse models from the gauntlet into a single, superior `StackingClassifier` to test the "wisdom of the crowd" hypothesis.

 ---